Infineon/mtb-example-psoc4-msclp-capsense-lp-proximity/README.md

 10. Switch to the **SNR Measurement** tab for measuring the SNR and verify that the SNR is above 5:1 and Signal count is above 50; select **Proximity0** and **Proximity0_Sns0** sensor, and then click **Acquire noise** as follows:

     **Figure 8.
-CAPSENSE&trade; Tuner - SNR measurement: acquire noise**
+CAPSENSE&trade; Tuner - SNR measurement: Acquire noise**

     <img src="images/tuner-acquire-noise.png" alt="Figure 8" width="750"/>

       **Note:** Because the scan refresh rate is lower in **ALR** mode, it will take more time to acquire noise.
 Touch the CAPSENSE&trade; proximity loop before clicking **Acquire noise** to transition the device to **ACTIVE** mode to get signal faster.

-11. Once noise is acquired, bring your hand near the proximity loop at a distance around **45mm** above it and then click **Acquire signal**.
+11. Once noise is acquired, bring your hand near the proximity loop at a distance around **45 mm** above it and then click **Acquire signal**.
 Ensure that the hand remains above the proximity loop as long as the signal acquisition is in progress.
 Observe that the SNR is above 5:1 and Signal count is above 50.
 If not, repeat signal acquisition by lowering the hand, and thus getting a higher signal.

     The maximum distance the proximity loop can sense is where the SNR is greater than 5:1 for a particular set of hardware parameters. **Later in this example, you will learn how changing the hardware parameters affect the distance and SNR** in section [Set initial hardware parameters](#stage-1-set-initial-hardware-parameters).